mohd-hafizzuddin/sephora-data-management/Store_procedure_explain.md

 **9.Store Procedure for author_rating table**
 - This stored procedure accepts a table as a parameter.
-- It selects the necessary column (author_id,skin_tone,eye_color,skin_type,hair_color) from the parameter table.
+- It selects the necessary column (author_id, product_id, rating, is_recommended, total_pos_feedback_count, total_neg_feedback_count, total_feedback_count, helpfulness, submission_time) from the parameter table.
-- The procedure checks whether each author_id from the @temptable exists in the author table.
-Only non-existing author_id in the author table will be inserted.
+- The procedure checks whether each author_id from the @temptable exists in the author_rating table.
+Only non-existing author_id in the author_rating table will be inserted.
-- If a author_id already exists, the procedure updates the corresponding record in the author table to reflect any changes in the skin_tone,eye_color,skin_type and hair_color column.
 - BEGIN TRANSaCTION ...
 COMMIT TRANSACTION are used to ensure atomicity, meaning that if any error occurs, all operations are ROLLBACK to avoid partial updates.
 - The procedure uses a BEGIN TRY...
 BEGIN CATCH block to handle potential errors.
 If an error occurs during the insert or update process, the transaction is ROLLBACK to maintain data integrity.
 - After the ROLLBACK, the THROW statement will raises the error, allowing it to be detected and make the error handling possible.

 ```sql
 CREATE OR ALTER PROCEDURE insertAuthorRat
  @temptable nvarchar(128)
 AS